Gravesham: History

 The new district was named Gravesham, using the form of Gravesend's name which had appeared in the Domesday Book.
 The choice of name was not without criticism; Robert Heath Hiscock, chairman of the Gravesend Historical Society, in the foreword to his book, 'A History of Gravesend' (Phillimore, 1976) wrote:

 "The name Gravesham appears only in the Domesday Book, 1086, and was probably the error of a Norman scribe.
 It was 'Gravesend' in the Domesday Monarchorum c.1100, and 'Gravesende' in the Textus Roffensis c.
 1100.
 It is strange that this "clerical error" should now have been adopted as the name of the new Council".

 The district was granted borough status from its creation, allowing the chair of the council to take the title of mayor.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new North Kent unitary authority.

 Governance

 Gravesham Borough Council provides district-level services.
 County-level services are provided by Kent County Council.
 The more rural parts of the borough are also covered by civil parishes, which form a third tier of local government.